Caroline Glick: Military

 Glick joined the Israel Defense Force in August 1991.
 She served in the IDF's Judge Advocate General division during the First Intifada in 1992, and, while there, edited and co-authored an IDF-published book, Israel, the Intifada, and the Rule of Law.
 Following the Oslo Accords, she worked as coordinator of negotiations with the Palestinian Authority.
 She retired from the military with the rank of captain at the end of 1996.

 Government

 After her demobilisation, Glick worked for about a year as the assistant to the director general of the Israel Antiquities Authority.
 She then served as assistant foreign policy advisor to Prime Minister Benjamin Netanyahu from 1997 to 1998.
 Glick returned to the US to earn a Master of Public Policy from Harvard Kennedy School in 2000.

 In February 2025, Glick started a position as International Affairs Advisor to the Prime Minister.

+In April 2023, and May June 2026, she was considered for appointment as Consul General of Israel in New York by prime minister Benjamin Netanyahu.